funbiscuit/curvedetect/README.md

 a lot of extra points between manually added ones.
 Subdivided points are automatically snapped to black pixels.
 But you can decrease subdivision if you don't want extra points.

-For more accuracy of snapping tune curve thickness.
-It should be about the same as actual thickness of curve on the image.
-For example, if you have high dpi image, your curve might be 20 pixels thick.
-If you leave curve thickness at 3 (default), snapping will be not accurate and you can see that if you zoom in.
-Points will not be at the center of curve.
-When you increase curve thickness, subdivided points will start towards the center of curve and finally will be positioned at its center.

 After you added all points and you see a correct curve - export it.
 You can copy to clipboard in text format or export to file.
 Export is supported only to Matlab (.mat) format and text formats (any other extension).

+If X or Y axis has logarithmic scale you should set it as such before exporting or you will get wrong results.
+You can turn on displaying of minor grid to see automatic grid.

 Examples
 --------
 In `examples` directory you can find result of processing two images of the same curve:
 `y=x^2+50*x*sin(x/10); x=0:100`
-First sample is the rotated screenshot of this curve, second sample is photo of curve, that was tuned in image editor.
+First sample is the screenshot of this curve, second sample is photo of curve, taken from ~30cm distance (so camera doesn't focus on pixels).
-Tuning was just color correction, levels and a bit of blur.
 On verification images blue solid line - original, red dashed line - processed with curvedetect.
-Even for data from photo of graph relative error is less than 5% and this error mainly comes from perspective distortions by phone camera.
+Both screenshot and photo give relatively similar error - about 6% in maximum.
+But over the whole range of X values data from screenshot is more precise than from photo.
+Due to perspective distortions by phone camera.

-Dependencies
+Acknowledgements
 ------------
 Curve Detect uses following open source software and resources: